 Amazon has aggressively invested in payments infrastructure and services over the last few years.
 That’s unsurprising, given that the payments experience is so close to Amazon’s core e-commerce business.
-Making payments more cash efficient for Amazon and frictionless for customers is a key priority.
+Making payments more cash-efficient for Amazon and frictionless for customers is a key priority.

-While Amazon Pay is the company’s latest iteration on payments, Amazon experimented with payments functionality for over a decade.
+While Amazon Pay is the company’s latest iteration on payments, Amazon has experimented with payments functionality for over a decade.
 Below is a timeline of some of the major Amazon Pay milestones:

 Amazon’s first known payments product, Pay with Amazon, launched in 2007.
-That same year, the company acquired TextPayMe, a peer-to-peer (P2P) mobile service that was relaunched as Amazon Webpay in 2011.
+That same year, the company acquired TextPayMe, a peer-to-peer (P2P) mobile service that was re-launched as Amazon Webpay in 2011.

 In 2007, the company also invested in Bill Me Later (fka I4 Commerce).
 Bill Me Later was one of the earliest fintech payment platforms on the market and gave big retailers the ability to offer flexible financing programs.
-Although Bill Me Later was quickly scooped up by PayPal in 2008, Amazon has remained focused on reducing payment friction for customers.
+Although Bill Me Later was scooped up by PayPal in 2008, Amazon remained ever focused on reducing payment friction for customers.